lkalabis/SF-Switcher/docs/pages/settings.md

 ### <a name="labels">Profil Name in Label

+If this feature is active you can see the profile name in the label of the user record.

 ![Profile Label Setting]({{ '/assets/img/label0.png' | relative_url }})
 ![Profile Label View]({{ '/assets/img/label1.png' | relative_url }})

 ### <a name="tooltips">Tooltips

+If this feature is active you can see a small 'info' icon next to the username.

 ![Tooltip Setting](../assets/img/tooltip0.png)
 ![Plugin View](../assets/img/tooltip1.png)